mattfarnan/CTFS_PDF_Extract/README.md

 ---

+This script was generated with the assistance of ChatGPT, a language model created by OpenAI.

 Feel free to modify the script according to your requirements.
 For any issues or improvements, please open an issue or submit a pull request.

 Happy Tracking!